 3. Build a Killer Team

-Rob assembled a team of young ambitious employees who were dying to make a mark in the music industry (myself included), and he showed us exactly how to build a record label.
+Rob assembled a team of young, ambitious employees dying to make a mark in the music industry (myself included), and he showed us exactly how to build a record label.
 He gave us each a LOT of responsibility.
-At age 22 I was in charge of the entire intern department interviewing and managing our internship program, which in a college town was a huge responsibility.
-We all worked in one big room in NYC and when we moved offices to Colorado we worked in a “bullpen” so we could each hear what every single department at the label did.
+At age 22, I was in charge of the entire intern department, interviewing and managing our internship program, which in a college town was a huge responsibility.
+We all worked in one big room in NYC, and when we moved offices to Colorado, we worked in a “bullpen” so we could each hear what every single department at the label did.

 4. Think About The Flow of Money & Save Where Possible